Nominate a beneficiary

 Leave your super to the right people

-Your super doesn’t automatically become part of your estate when you die, even if there are instructions in your will.
-That’s why it’s important to nominate at least one beneficiary to receive your super.
+Your super doesn’t automatically become part of your estate when you die, even if you leave instructions in your will.
+That’s why it’s important to nominate one or more beneficiaries to receive your super.

 It’s important to nominate a beneficiary

-If you die, Cbus Super will decide who receives your super and any associated insurance benefits, in accordance with Fund rules and superannuation law.
+If you die, Cbus Super will pay your super and any associated insurance benefits, in accordance with the Fund’s rules and superannuation law.

-Taking steps to let Cbus Super know your wishes can make it easier for the loved ones you leave behind.
+Taking steps to let Cbus Super know your wishes can make it easier for those loved ones you leave behind.

 Watch our video to learn more about nominating beneficiaries.